Destinations

 While two locations, Okayama Castle and Korakuen are often considered a set trip because of their connection by the Tsukimi bridge.
 From Korakuen you can view a perfectly centered view of the castle and take one of the best photos of your trip.

-Korakuen is one of the great three gardens in Japan and has a history of over 300 years.
-It is stunning at any time of the year.
-There are seasonal events, such as cherry blossoms in the spring and illuminated foliage in the fall.
-Pre-pandemic, there was a night beer garden in the summer.
+Korakuen is one of the great three gardens in Japan.
+There are seasonal events: such as cherry blossoms in the spring and illuminated foliage in the fall.
+In the summer, there are pop up beer gardens!

 See here for a list of yearly events.
 Insta: @okayamakorakuen